pa1avg/build-project-timeline-analysis/README.md

 - A bar plot is created to visualize the percentage of missing data.

 ### Step-6: Feature Selection using XGBoost
-- The code uses XGBoost to select the top features that impact the target variable "Tech_TTO_A" (the predicted timeline of the project).
+- The code uses XGBoost to select the top features that impact the target variable which is the predicted timeline of the project.
 The top features are selected based on feature importance.

 - The top "N" features can be visualized via a bar plot.